BIKE-CURIOUS is a new program for Western Australian

 Working towards fair access to bike riding and good times on the streets for everyone,

-BIKE-CURIOUS offers fun, creative workshops which invite girls and women to share their thoughts about riding, explore their experiences, and support each other to take action to change things for themselves and their friends.
+BIKE-CURIOUS offers fun, creative experiences that invite girls and women to share their thoughts about riding, explore their experiences, and support each other to change things for themselves, their friends, and people like them.

 *BIKE-CURIOUS aims to be inclusive of trans and intersex women and girls, as well as non-binary and gender fluid people who are comfortable in spaces which centre the experiences of young women.

-BIKE-CURIOUS is a pilot program designed in partnership by Solidaria and WestCycle based on a workshop format and campaign called #andsheccyles which successfully engaged and empowered girls and young women in Ireland and Scotland.
-The 2023 pilot program is funded by the Western Australian State Government through Healthway’s Physical Activity Innovation Challenge Project.
+BIKE-CURIOUS is a pilot program based on a workshop format and campaign called #andsheccyles which successfully engaged and empowered girls and young women in Ireland and Scotland.

 You can request future workshops where you are to be part of the change!